Derry Township, Westmoreland County, Pennsylvania: Public Services

 of the Borough of Derry, the Highridge Water Authority, the Latrobe Municipal Authority, or the Municipal Authority of Westmoreland County.
 Likewise, sewage is also provided by a variety of sources depending on where one lives in the township including, the Municipal Authority of the Borough of Derry, the Derry Township Municipal Authority, the Latrobe Municipal Authority.
 Fire protection services are provided by the Derry Township VFD Co.1 of Bradenville.

+Industry and Commerce

+Coal mining and coking in the township included: